jaredmyers/aim_client/README.md

 # Web AIM Text Client

 This is an in-browser chat application which pays homage to AOL instant messenger.
+It utilizes a preliminary login function and requires two computers / browsers for full operation.
+The PHP recognizes when two different chatters are queued and facilitates the connection to provide real time chat functionality.

 ![aim interface](aim_interface.png)